fakeneuron/CalenBooker/README.md

    - Added meeting scheduling with profile check and calendar integration; removed unused dependencies.

 6. **Deployment**:
-   - Deployed frontend to Netlify with HTTPS at `https://delparte.com`, configured Supabase auth redirects.
+   - Deployed frontend to Netlify with HTTPS and configured auth redirects.

-### Remaining (v1)

-1. **Client Meeting Notification System**:
-   - **Purpose**: Enable businesses to schedule meetings and automatically generate a client-facing notification with appointment details and calendar integration options (e.g., `.ics` download, Google Calendar link, Outlook integration).
-   - **Progress**:
-     - URL generation added to `ScheduleMeeting.js` (e.g., `/meeting-confirmation/<id>`).
-     - `MeetingConfirmation.js` displays meeting and business details (public access for v1) with `.ics`, Google Calendar, and Outlook integration completed.
-     - Business profile check implemented in `ScheduleMeeting.js`.
-   - **To-Do**: None remaining—all v1 tasks completed.
-2. **Domain Hosting**:
-   - Confirm HTTPS on `delparte.com` post-DNS propagation (verified via Netlify deployment).

 ### v2 To-Dos